 Request a Coverage Determination

-If the drug is still denied, or it’s still too expensive, you can request a coverage determination.
+If the drug is still denied, or it’s still too expensive, you can request a A coverage determination is the first decision made by a Medicare Part D plan (not the pharmacy) about a plan member's drug benefits.....
 To do this:

 - You can download and fill out a form online; afterwards you can either send it by mail or e-mail.